jamesgiddingsott/recipe_cosine/README.md

 # recipe_cosine
-Recipe scraper and menu builder using Cosine Similarity.
+Recipe scraper and menu builder using Cosine Similarity to create culinary diversity.

 This Google Colab notebook uses the recipe-scrapers library to grab various recipes from the web.
 The instructions from these recipes are then vectorized and a matrix is built using a cosine similarity algorithm to determine